hathaison0706/Ucolor_reimplimentation/README.md

 ## License

-This project is open sourced under MIT license.e - see the LICENSE.md file for details
+This project is open sourced under MIT license - see the LICENSE.md file for details

 ## Help